 James Brown’s group studies the evolution of plant diseases, especially fungal diseases of crops and trees, with the aim of improving disease control in farming and forestry.

 He is especially interested in evolution in realistic situations: durable resistance to multiple diseases in elite crop varieties, pest and disease resistance in natural woodland, adaptive evolution of pathogen species and communities, and the challenge of achieving sustainable disease control in productive agriculture.

-Current projects in James’s lab include;
+Current projects in James’s lab include:

-- Evolution of pathogen insensitivity to fungicides
+- Evolution and genetics of pathogen insensitivity to fungicides